 Key Findings

-• A few stay with your team on purpose — active complaints, refund disputes, sensitive escalations.
-Not because the AI can't try, but because someone's reputation, safety, or money is on the line and the right answer is a human voice.
+A few stay with your team on purpose — active complaints, refund disputes, sensitive escalations.
+When reputation, safety, or money is on the line, the right answer is a human voice.

 How much of your staff's day is spent answering things AI could handle in seconds.

 A guest texts at 9:47pm asking for the wifi password.
 Three minutes later, another guest asks where to park the rental car.
-At 11:14am, two minutes after a front-desk agent finally sat down, a third person asked for the gate code because their flight was late.
+At 11:14am, two minutes after a front-desk agent finally sat down, a third person asked for the gate code.

 None of these messages needed a person.
 Each one has a single correct answer, written somewhere in a binder, a PMS field, or the property's website.